CODE-CLAN-AUS/clan-uni/README.md

 - Respect all contributors and community members.

 Thank you for your contribution!
 Your effort helps create a valuable resource for the community.

-If you have any questions, feel free to reach out to us at [contact@codeclan.org](mailto:contact@codeclan.org) or open an issue in the repository.

 Happy contributing!